 These additives are often toxic to the human body, may contain heavy metals and can pollute our environment.

 Fabrics to Chose

 If you are chemically sensitive or just want to surround yourself with healthy fabrics, listen to Doris Brunza - a fashion designer who worked in the Garment District in New York City for 20 years.
 She knows about finding fabrics that don't cause reactions because she is chemically sensitive.

 She points out that nearly ALL fabrics, including organic fabric, are treated with chemicals at some point during their processing.
 Still, some choices are better than others.

 If you can, purchase and wear organic fabrics and organic clothing.
 While they still might be processed to some extent, they are often a better choice than synthetics.

 Brunza also advises people to buy high quality European garments made with the finest fabrics.
 Expensive clothing may seem overpriced, but the quality of the raw materials is superior, and the fibers can be woven into beautiful fabrics that are soft and strong, requiring little chemical processing to make them suitable for you, the consumer.
-They also last you for years so are a wise purchase in the long run.
+They also last you for years, which makes them a cost-effective and sustainable purchase in the long run.

 Organic food, pure water, and natural or organic clothing can work together to enhance your wellbeing and help you live a healthier life.
-Reducing your toxic load may sometimes seem like an overwhelming task, but just like any other change, make it step by step.
+Reducing your toxic load by watching what you are putting into your body and developing immune boosting strategies like sipping probiotic drinks and eating fermented vegetables daily are good steps to take.
+It may seem like an overwhelming task, but just like any other change, take it one decision at a time.
 Over time, you'll see improvement in your own life and in the world around you.
 Change in the world begins with you making simple changes in your own life.